On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: Experimental Setup

-We compared kMLP with a one/two-hidden-layer MLP (MLP-1/MLP-2), a one/three-hidden-layer DBN (DBN-1/DBN-3) and a three-hidden-layer SAE (SAE-3).
+In Table~\ref{table3}, we compared kMLP with a one/two-hidden-layer MLP (MLP-1/MLP-2), a one/three-hidden-layer DBN (DBN-1/DBN-3) and a three-hidden-layer SAE (SAE-3).
 For these models, hyperparameters were also selected using the validation set.
 For the MLPs, the sizes of the hidden layers were chosen from the interval [25, 700].
 All hyperparameters involved in Adam, RMSProp and BN were set to the suggested default values in the corresponding papers.
-If used, dropout and BN was added to each hidden layer, respectively.
+If used, dropout or BN was added to the hidden layers and the best probability for dropout was found using the validation set.
 For DBN-3 and SAE-3, the sizes of the three hidden layers varied in intervals [500, 3000], [500, 4000] and [1000, 6000], respectively.
 DBN-1 used a much larger hidden layer than DBN-3 to obtain comparable performance.
 A simple calculation shows that the total numbers of parameters in the kMLPs were fewer than those in the corresponding DBNs and SAEs by orders of magnitude in all experiments.
 Like in the training for the kMLPs, the validation set were also reserved for early-stopping in final training.
 The DBNs and SAEs had been pre-trained unsupervisedly before the supervised training phase, following the algorithms described in~\citep{Hinton06b, Bengio07}.
 More detailed settings for these models were reported in~\citep{Larochelle07}.